Bahamas Tax Haven. Bahamas IBC.

 Overview of The Advantages of A Bahamas IBC

 A Bahamas tax haven provides a unique set of advantages for individuals and companies in terms of privacy and anonymity.
 Such an entity has the benefit of not requiring the disclosure of the names of the member owners or the shareholders of the entity.
 Directors for a Bahamas IBC share equal confidentiality.
 Even when the company decides to disclose the name of a director for operational reasons, director nominees can be used to retain anonymity in this area as well.

-A Bahamas tax haven can operate free of the burdens of any exchange controls.
+A Bahamas IBC can operate free of the burdens of any exchange controls.
 It may transact its operations in any currency that it so chooses.
-The provisions of the Exchange Control Regulations of the Bahamas do not apply to Bahamas IBCs.
+The provisions of the Exchange Control Regulations do not apply to IBCs.